PhotonicsTUL/PLaSK/doc/xpl/geometry/2d/containers.rst

          Exactly one of the above attributes must be specified and only one ``gap`` in the shelf can have the ``total`` attribute.

+      .. xml:tag:: <item> [in shelf2d]

+         Tag that allows to specify additional item attributes.

+         :attr path: Name of a path that can be later on used to distinguish between multiple occurrences of the same object.
+         :attr zero: The attribute can be specified only for one item.
+If present the shelf must not have the ``shift`` attribute and there must be no :xml:tag:`<zero/> [in shelf2d]` tag in the stack.
+For the item with ``zero`` attribute, the shelf coordinates are matched to the local coordinates of the item: the origin of the stack will be horizontally alligned with the item's local horizontal coordinate specified as the attribute value.

       .. xml:tag:: <zero/> [in shelf2d]

-         This tag can appear as a shelf content only once.
+         This tag can appear as a shelf content only once and only if no item has ``zero`` attribute specified and the stack does not have the ``shift`` attribute.
 If present, it indicates the horizontal position of origin of the local coordinate system.
 Hence, it is an alternative method of specifying ``shift`` value.

 .. xml:tag:: <stack2d> (or <stack>)